Market Penetration Strategy

 4. Advertising and Promotion

-In market penetration, advertising and promotion are your megaphones.
-They help you shout out about your existing products to more ears.
-It’s all about drawing attention and creating a buzz.
+In market penetration, advertising & promotion are key to spreading the word about your products.
+It’s about grabbing attention and creating excitement.

 5. Distribution Channel Expansion

-Expanding or optimizing your distribution channels is like opening new doors for your customers to find you.
+Expanding or optimizing your distribution channels is like opening new doors for customers to discover you.
 It’s about making your products available in more places.

 6. Product Enhancements